 - Grow Something

 - Furs, Feathers, and Fern

 - Build It

-The registration fee is $76.50 for the first Scout and $75 for each additional Scout.
-The fee for volunteers is $10.
+The registration fee is $61.50 for the first Scout and $60 for each additional Scout.
+The fee for volunteers and tot-lot is $10.
 The registration fee includes a t-shirt, patch, and program supplies.
-A registered parent/guardian must be onsite at all times when tot-lots, siblings and Tigers are at camp.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (going into 1st grade) are at camp.

 Have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.

 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships ages 11-17 can register as volunteers.
 A registered parent/guardian must be onsite at all times when tot-lots and Tigers are at camp.
 Each pack must have a minimum of one adult registered for every three youth registered.